cou645/ycalc/README.md

 For sin cos atan log and sqrt, press the relevant button first then the number to operate on, including floating point.

 Modulo with bc takes scale=0, meaning no floating point.
-So better not string operations together wwith modulo, unless whole numbers only.
+So better not string operations together with modulo, unless whole numbers only.
 Just calculate modulo and M+ results for use in further operations.

 I hope someone enjoys using it.